 *Each tour has 4-5 rotating seated stops offering a tasting of 10+ dishes.

 Vegetarians are more than welcome and will find plenty to eat.
 We will make substitutions where possible.
 (If you’d like to book this as a private tour that features only vegetarian or pescetarian food, please contact us.)

-We are not able to make substitutions for those with gluten free restrictions and/or celiacs disease as soy sauce is very prevalent in our tour stops.
+We are not able to make substitutions for those with gluten free restrictions and/or celiacs disease as dumpling wrappers, noodles, soy sauce, and aged vinegar is very prevalent in our tour stops.

 Nut allergies have not been a problem in the past, however we cannot guarantee that the utensils and other cooking tools have not touched any of the food tour ingredients.
 Please bring your epi pen or other meds to the tour if you choose to participate.